Bg

 Wake windows3.25 - 4 hours

 It might be time for more coziness at bedtime!
-Check with your pediatrician about after their first birthday.
+Check with your pediatrician about introducing a pillow or lovey into your baby’s sleep space after their first birthday [].

-Many daycare providers move children to 1 nap at this age, which can lead to a lot of overtiredness by the time you start your baby’s bedtime routine.
-Offering an earlier bedtime on 1-nap days (and sticking to 2 naps on the weekend or other non-daycare days) can help make the adjustment easier.
+If possible, we recommend waiting until closer to 14 months to transition your child to a 1-nap schedule.
+However, many daycare providers move children to 1 nap at this age.
+This may lead to overtiredness (which can contribute to new sleep challenges) since this schedule often requires children to stay awake for 5+ hours at a time.
+Offering an earlier bedtime on 1-nap days and sticking to 2 naps on the weekend or other non-daycare days can help make the adjustment easier.

 Sample 12 month sleep schedule